10Mes·

 Nasdaq-100 - 45.5%.

-The fact that the top positions are in the same sector, or at least have significant exposure to it, leads to a cluster risk that should not be underestimated. (which does not mean that this must materialize)
+The fact that the top positions are in the same sector or at least have significant exposure to it leads to a cluster risk that should not be underestimated. (which does not mean that this has to materialize)

 4. correlation of financial markets

 It is often pointed out that the stock markets are so strongly correlated as a result of globalization that diversification is becoming less and less important.
-Without realizing it, however, this also implies that the Markowitz model, which forms the basis of modern portfolio theory, is outdated. (https://en.wikipedia.org/wiki/Markowitz_model)
+However, without realizing it, this also implies that the Markowitz model, which forms the basis of modern portfolio theory, is outdated. (https://en.wikipedia.org/wiki/Markowitz_model)

 However, the financial community disagrees.